achranjit013/react-fact-app/README.md

 ### Making Code Contributions

-If you're a developer and would like to contribute code to FactHub, follow these steps:
+If you're a developer and would like to contribute code to Facts-List, follow these steps:

 1. **Fork the Repository:**
-   - Start by forking the [FactHub repository](https://github.com/achranjit013/react-fact-app) to your own GitHub account.
+   - Start by forking the [Facts-List repository](https://github.com/achranjit013/react-fact-app) to your own GitHub account.

 2. **Clone Your Fork:**
    - Clone your forked repository to your local development environment.